huggingface/blog/fastai.md

 ### Would you like to integrate your library to the Hub?

 This integration is made possible by the [`huggingface_hub`](https://github.com/huggingface/huggingface_hub) library.
 If you want to add your library to the Hub, we have a [guide](https://huggingface.co/docs/hub/adding-a-library) for you!
 Or simply tag someone from the Hugging Face team.

+A shout out to the Hugging Face team for all the work on this integration, in particular [@osanseviero](https://twitter.com/osanseviero) 🦙.

 Thank you fastlearners and hugging learners 🤗.